ASO-Studio/Toolen/README.md

 # Toolen
-A simple GNU/Linux core tool implementation
+Toolen is a simple GNU/Linux core tool implementation.
+It includes some of the more standard core features and some "homebrew tools"

 ## Prepare environment
 **On Ubuntu/Debian**